EricNathanCode/C.L.E.D/README.md

 Each chapter ends with a **Folder Challenge** — a quiz that must be passed to unlock the next chapter.
 Lessons within a chapter also unlock sequentially as prior lessons are completed.

+Lesson 1 in every world is a real query-typing exercise (`SELECT * FROM <table>;`) rather than a multiple-choice pick — every subsequent lesson follows the same pattern of typing the actual SQL keyword or clause into an in-game terminal.

+## Accounts & Progress

+Each player signs in with a local username/password before choosing a world:

+- **Sign Up / Log In** — separate flows on the same screen, with inline validation (username format, password confirmation) and a show/hide toggle on password fields
+- **Per-user save profiles** — progress (`completed_lessons`, `completed_folder_quizzes`) is stored separately per account, so multiple players can share one PC without overwriting each other's progress
+- **Remembered session** — quitting via **Exit Game** keeps the player signed in for next launch; a confirmation dialog offers to log out instead if they want the next launch to require sign-in
+- **Pre-login settings** — the gear icon on the Login screen exposes music, text-to-speech, and dark-mode toggles before an account even exists

+Credentials and progress are stored locally only (no server/network account) — this fits the project's classroom/single-PC deployment, not a production login system.

 ## Features

 - **Dialogue-driven lessons** — every SQL concept is taught through an in-scene conversation with a world-specific NPC before the player writes any code